luc-github/ESP3D-TFT/docs/WebDavService.md

 Only move /fs to /fs and /sd to /sd

 The request has the following headers:
-- Destination is the path of the resource to create. to be used instead of the Request-URI if present.
+- Destination is the path of the resource to create
 - Overwrite is a boolean that indicates if the destination resource should be overwritten if it already exists.
 If the header is not present, the default value is false.

 The necessary headers in response are: